Eschatologue/CM_wiki/docs/class/druid/forged.md

 ### Level 3: Caretaker of Irminsul

+You have attuned yourself to both nature and the spirits that presides inside machines, granting you the following benefits:

+***Mending.*** You know the *[Mending]* cantrip.
+While in your Wild Shape form, when a *[Mending]* cantrip is cast on you, you restore Hit Points equal to 2d6 + the caster's spellcasting ability.
+You can cast this cantrip at yourself even while in Wild Shape form.

-You gain proficiency with Tinker's Tool or Smith's Tool, and one type of Artisan's Tools of your choice.
+***Proficiency.*** You gain proficiency with Tinker's Tool or Smith's Tool, and one type of Artisan's Tools of your choice.
 You can use your Wisdom when you make ability checks using those tools.

+[Mending]: ../../spells/description/core/cantrip.md#mending

 ### Level 3: Skin of Steel

-Through the fusion of ancient druidic techniques and advanced technology, you enhance your Wild Shape with mechanical augmentations, granting you the following benefits:
+Through the fusion of ancient druidic techniques and advanced technology, you enhance your Wild Shape with mechanical augmentations.

-***Challenge Rating***.
-The maximum Challenge Rating for the form equals your Druid level divided by 3 (round down).

-***Armour Class.*** Your AC becomes 13 + your Wisdom modifier while in this form.

-***Temporary Hit Points.*** You gain temporary hit points equal to three times your Druid level.
+You gain the benefit of the [Circle Forms](moon.md#level-3-circle-forms) feature granted by Level 3 Moon Druid subclass, in addition of the following benefits:

+***Creature Type.*** While in your Wild Shape, you're also considered a Construct in addition of the type of the creature you turn into.

-***Poison Resistance.*** You have advantage on saving throws against being poisoned, and you gain resistance to poison damage.
+***Resistance.*** You have Advantage on saves to gain and end the Poisoned condition, and you gain Resistance to Poison damage.

 ***Machine Body.*** While transformed, you do not need to eat, drink, or breathe.